Chart Color Schemes

 Trinity Beach features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 70.7% of all households, including 26.2% couples with children, 32.1% couples without children, and 11.4% single parent families.
-Non-family households account for the remaining 29.3%, with lone person households at 25.0% and group households comprising 4.6%.
-The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.
+Family households compose 70.7% of all households, including 26.2% couples with children, 32.1% couples without children, and 11.4% single parent families.
+Non-family households account for the remaining 29.3%, with lone person households at 25.0% and group households comprising 4.6% of the total.
+The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households